SriVigneswaran7/ChefScale/README.md

 * **Architecture pattern:** MVVM (Model-View-ViewModel).
 * **Concurrency:** Handled using **Kotlin Coroutines** (detailed below).

-**Note on Project Timeline:** I started this building this app in the same project that I created to build the lab app as per th instructions in the workbook.
+**Note on Project Timeline:** I started this building this app in the same project that I created to build the lab app as per the instructions in the workbook.
 Hence, the core codebase was developed in the previous project environment (`com.uog.ChefScale`) before being copied into this final repository (`com.uog.expansionappredesign`).
-This constraint means the commits provided are condensed and do not reflect the actual time spent developing the application.
+This constraint means the commits provided are condensed and do not reflect the actual time spent developing the app.
 Crucially, the code maintains a fully separated and decoupled MVVM architecture in this final package structure.

 ### File Structure (OOD Separation):